HoTT/HoTT-2019/README.md

 With a bit of luck you've got Ruby installed so this command will do the right thing.
 The `bundle` command is part of the Ruby [Bundler](https://bundler.io) package manager.
 On a Mac it is available through [Homebrew](https://brew.sh).
-On Linux it is available through whatever package manager you use.
+On Linux it is available through your package manager, e.g. on Debian/Ubuntu `sudo apt install ruby-bundler ruby-dev'.

 Then to generate and serve the pages locally, run